 Know that there are millions of us fighting together.
 I remembered this when I marched in D.C., when so many people came together that I found myself hundreds of thousands of people from the stage in an outpouring of grief and love and resolve for change.
 Never doubt that we can make change — we’ve only just begun.

-[Featured Image: A gray scale photo of a person looking downward.
+[Featured Image: A gray scale photo of a person looking downward with a morose expression in front of a black shadowed background.
 They have long blond hair.
-Source: pexels.com]
+Source: Pexels]